Table of Contents

 What is Corneal Topography?

 It is a transparent dome-shaped tissue located in the eye, and it’s majorly known to cover the iris and the pupil.
-Besides, it provides about two-thirds of the refracting power to an individual’s eye.
+Besides, it provides about two-thirds of the refracting power to an individual’s vision.
 It is made up of specialized cells, thus making it a more remarkable tissue.

 However, it doesn’t have any blood vessels in it that can provide it with nourishment.
 Therefore, this makes it receive most of its food directly through the aqueous humor from the eye and the tears on the surface.
 However, it is not a defect if the cornea has no blood vessels.
-This is because it is like a lens; thus, it needs to be transparent without any blood vessels that might interfere with eye focusing.
+This is because it is like a lens; thus, it must be transparent without any blood vessels that might interfere with eye focusing.

 How does Optical Corneal Topography Machines Work?